lfriedl/javaCADE/README.md

 In cleaning up the code for release, I prioritized:
 1. Having a useful default behavior at the command line.
 (It takes the input data and appends a column of scores.)
 2. Making sure the main cross-validated experiments still replicate.
-3. Releasing most of the other code that we relied on.
+3. Releasing most of the other code that we relied upon.
 (Caveat: some functionality may have been broken during refactoring.)

 ##Dependencies